RBSC/TinyPSU/Docs/readme.txt

    DC-DC converter that is installed to produce -12V for the MSX power rail

- - Though the circuit board is designed to dissipate the heat from active elements, it's not recommended to install the Tiny PSU in poorly ventilated tight spaces, as well as near other sources of heat.
+ - Though the circuit board is designed to dissipate the heat from active elements, it's not recommended to install the TinyPSU in poorly ventilated tight spaces, as well as near other sources of heat.
 The step-down converter may heat up to 60 degrees Celsius, the -12V DC-DC converter may heat up slightly more.
-During the testing phase the Tiny PSU was tested for many hours with the maxumum allowed load with constant temperature monitoring and no excessive heating has been observed
+During the testing phase the TinyPSU was tested for many hours with the maxumum allowed load with constant temperature monitoring and no excessive heating has been observed